-This video lesson is designed for 6-12 years old children.
-It guides the importance of gratitude and how to introduce it to the child.
+This video lesson is designed for parents to guide them about gratitude, its importance, and how to introduce it to their children.

-Children aged 6-12 develop gratitude with the learnings of morality and fairness.
+Children aged 6-12 years develop gratitude with the learning of morality and fairness.
 They seek what is right and wrong in everything.
 At this age, the child tends to develop intellectual or internal order, which helps them seek justice.
 Therefore, parents and facilitators need to teach gratitude to the children.

 - It creates feelings of love, compassion, joy, and hope